 The fact that so many people are shocked to hear of anyone dying from breast cancer ("You can still die from that?" and "I didn't know women still died from breast cancer" - actual quotes from someone upon hearing about my sister, z"l) means breast cancer research is not the priority it should be.
 No video with a bunch of people wearing pink gloves dancing to a catchy tune is going to change that.

-*By Komen's own figures, about 21% of their total budget goes to research
+*By Komen's own figures, about 21% of their total budget goes to research.

 ** Edited to add: Male breast cancer could use an awareness campaign - Morey's family history includes his grandmother, two aunts and a great-uncle who died from breast cancer.
 A few years back, when Morey found a lump, he went to see his doctor, despite feeling embarrassed.
 He shared his feeling with the doctor, who reassured him saying Morey absolutely did the right thing, especially given his history.
 It turned out to be nothing, thank God, but in his case, it might not have been.
 (I have Morey's permission to share this story.)
 Men can, and do, also die from this disease.
 Thank you, Leah, and your cousin for reminding me that I needed to make that clearer.

-the heartbreak will always be too great.
+In loving memory of Pamela; the heartbreak will always be too great. |

 If you know of someone who is dealing with cancer, who has young children, this book, The Cancer That Wouldn't Go Away: A story for kids about metastatic cancer is a tremendous resource.
 Written and edited by two dear friends of mine who, with another sister, also lost a sister to cancer, it contains a guide by a child psychologist to help families talk to their children.
 May the day come that a book like this will no longer be needed.